NACA Mortgage Product

 Yes.
 Despite there being zero closing costs, obtaining the NACA Mortgage requires a certain amount of savings or Minimum Required Funds.
 These include the following: earnest money deposit to secure a property (returned at closing), cost of a home inspection, pre-payment for property insurance and taxes, and reserves (one month if Payment Shock is less than $300, two months if greater than $300, and four to six months if purchasing a multi-family).
 These reserves provide Members with the funds to comfortably transition into their home with the necessary resources to make the utility deposits and start customizing and settling into their new home.
 The typical requirement depends on the area of purchase, individual budget, and the property type.

 The interest rate buy-down (‘NACA Buy-Down”) is the most effective way to make a mortgage affordable or to purchase a higher priced house.
 For Members, interest rate buy-down is a great benefit.
 It is an optional use of funds from the Member, seller, grants and others at closing to permanently reduce the interest rate of the mortgage.
 This aggressive reduction is not available anywhere else and is an extraordinary benefit for the Member.
-For the 30-yr mortgage one percent of the mortgage permanently reduces the interest by one-quarter percent (i.e. 0.25%) and 15-yr reduces by one-half percent (i.e. 0.50%).
+For the 30-yr and 20-yr mortgage, one-and-a-half percent of the mortgage permanently reduces the interest by one-quarter percent (i.e. 0.25%).
+For 15-yr mortgage, one percent of the mortgage reduces the interest rate by one-quarter percent (i.e. 0.25%).

 The interest rate buy-down reduces the mortgage payment and/or allows Members to qualify for a higher purchase price.
 It also means Members will be pre-paying a small amount of mortgage interest over the life of the loan.